OceanOutcomes/ocean-outcomes/news/_posts/2020-6-8-convergence-funds-ocean-outcomes-and-blue-finance.md

 layout: news
 title: Ocean Outcomes and Blue Finance Become First Grant Recipients of Convergence’s Asia Natural Capital Window
 date: 2020-6-8
-teaser-text: Ocean Outcomes has received a new feasibility study grant for developing a pioneering Sustainable Seafood Fund that aims to change the way Fishery Improvement Projects (FIPs) are funded in the Asia-Pacific.
+teaser-text: Ocean Outcomes has received a new feasibility study grant for developing a pioneering Sustainable Seafood Fund that aims to change the way fishery improvedment is funded in the Asia-Pacific.
 hero-image: https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/hero+images/convergence-funds-ocean-outcomes-and-blue-finance-hero.jpg
 featured: TRUE
 ---